 Some highlights include:

-PSARC supported 6 astronomy graduate students wholly or in part in 2010-11, working with several associated faculty, including new junior faculty, as part of an initiative to increase the astrobiology effort and bootstrap new initiatves.
+PSARC supported 3 astronomy graduate students wholly or in part in 2011-12, working with several associated faculty, including new junior faculty, as part of an effort to sustain the astrobiology effort.

-Graduate student Matthew Route, in collaboration with Prof. Wolszczan, did radio observations to find sub-stellar companions to nearby stars, and graduate student Sara Gettel continued long term monitoring of bright giant stars, looking for long period exoplanets.
+Graduate student Matthew Route, in collaboration with Prof. Wolszczan, did radio observations to find sub-stellar companions to nearby stars, and graduate student Sara Gettel finished her PhD thesis long term monitoring of bright giant stars, looking for long period exoplanets.

-Graduate student Rachel Worth started modeling of transport of meteorite ejecta in the Solar System in collaboration with Profs House and Sigurdsson, using NAI Hawaii computing facilities.
+Graduate student Rachel Worth continued modeling of transport of meteorite ejecta in the Solar System in collaboration with Profs House and Sigurdsson, using, in part, NAI Hawaii computing facilities.
 Research on early Solar System dynamical evolution continued.

 PROJECT INVESTIGATORS:Christopher House

 Project InvestigatorSteinn Sigurdsson

 PROJECT MEMBERS:Mark Claire

 Formation and evolution of habitable planets.